gildani007/cicd-proof/README.md

 2. Add environment-specific `config.yml` file with common variables.
 3. Create stack subdirectories as needed.

+### Adding New Deployments

+To add a new deployment:
+1. Create the deployment under `deployments/<Environment>/[new-deployment]`.
+2. Add deployment-specific `config.yml` file with common variables.
+3. Ensure `terragrunt.hcl` files reference the root configuration.

 ### Adding New Stacks

-To add a new stack type:
+To add a new stack:
 1. Create the module under `modules/stacks/[new-stack]`.
 2. Create deployment directories as needed.
-3. Ensure `terragrunt.hcl` files reference the root configuration.

 ## Best Practices